hannessalin/hannessalin.github.io/roles.md

 # Swedish Transport Administration (Trafikverket)
 ## Head of department Digitalization and Transport Systems, 2024-04-01 - present
+- Established a new department and management team.
 - Leading leaders (responsible for a management team of 6 unit managers), in total 400 employees and consultants including engineering managers, software developers, architects, project managers and many more roles.
-- Initiated and established DevEx capabilities including developer portal
+- Initiated and established DevEx capabilities including developer portal and active research.
+- Part of steering commitee of ETSI quantum security group.
-- Supervisor to master thesis students
+- Supervisor to master thesis students.
-- Recruitment of unit managers.
+- Recruitment of unit managers (leading leaders).

 ## Head of department Transport IT, 2021-10-01 - 2024-03-31
 - Leading two departments concurrently with two management teams, in total around 400 employees and consultants between 2024-01-01 to 2024-04-01.